 As with keyword stuffing, you should think carefully about which keywords and tags will be the most valuable to readers and for your SEO strategy and only include those.
 Prepare a list of important keywords you want to rank for, but make sure each represents different topics (e.g. no categories for synonyms or slight variations on terms) and use them effectively whenever they seem relevant.

 Your blog is an indispensable and powerful SEO tool.
-With every blog post you publish presents a number of opportunities to solidify your website’s search authority.
+With every blog post you publish, you present yourself a number of opportunities to solidify your website’s search authority.
 Therefore, you should not waste any opportunity to use your blog posts to their fullest SEO potential.